 Educators training course contents

 The training course consists in a MOOC, free, online and available for all.
-This course is under the testing phase with the schools partnering in Data Literate project.
-Please consider the content as not completed yet, since it will be used through a piloting process with teachers and students.
+This course was tested by the schools partnering in Data Literate project.
 The MOOC can be reused by anyone for any purpose.

 What is Data Literacy?